SEKOIA-IO/documentation/docs/getting_started/usage.md

 Upon accessing the Usage page, you are presented with a dashboard that displays current month data usage.
 The dashboard consists of key sections:

-- **Analyzed Bytes**: Visualizes the total data analyzed by the community and indicates whether the usage is within acceptable limits.
+- **Analyzed Bytes**: Visualizes the total data analyzed by the community.
 - **Executed Playbook Actions**: Summarizes automation actions taken based on user-defined playbooks.

 As a member of a workspace, you can quickly review consumption metrics across all your communities.
 The summary table includes: